 When you call the Poison Control hotline, you should be able to provide the following information:

-If you have any other questions, call the office of Dr. Alfonso J. Henriquez at Soma Medical Center:
+If you have any other questions, contact the office of Dr. Alfonso J. Henriquez at Soma Medical Center:

 West Palm Beach Office 561-275-7100